 Because of the fundamental differences between Desktop and SaaS software, Oomnitza splits them into two separate modules to allow separate dashboards, reporting, customization, and workflows.
 This lets the systems generate more granular metrics with less superfluous data.

-The Desktop module allows you to monitor the usage of those applications which are installed locally on laptops and PCs.
+The Desktop module, located in Software > Desktop, allows you to monitor the usage of those applications which are installed locally on laptops and PCs.

-For making it possible you should configure 'Device integration' on the Settings-->Integration page.
+To make it possible you should configure 'Device integration' on the Configuration > Overview> Integrations page.
 It will allow Oomnitza to get all the necessary information and provide you with a clear desktop application usage overview.

-The SaaS module vastly expands the universe of software that Oomnitza can manage.
+The SaaS module, located in Software > SaaS, vastly expands the universe of software that Oomnitza can manage.

 Like Oomnitza's other modules, SaaS relies on integrations with your key systems to aggregate vital data.
 In the case of SaaS, we utilize existing integrations with single sign-on (SSO) systems such as Google Suite, Okta, and OneLogin.